ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 <!--#/istutorial#-->
 * Create a starter application, run it locally and push it to a Git repository.
 * Configure the DevOps delivery pipeline to connect to your Git repository, build and deploy the starter app to dev/prod environments.
-* Explore and integrate the app to use Slack notifications.

 ![Architecture diagram](images/solution21/Architecture.png)